Surface slices and homology spheres: The Proof

 \begin{proof}[Proof of Theorem \ref{mainthm}]

-If we set $K = T_{3,5}$, then $\Sigma_2(S^3,K) = P$ the Poincare homology sphere, which satisfies the necessary conditions for $\Sigma$ in Theorem \ref{thm:daemi}.
-Moreover, the branched double cover of the spin of $K$ will be the spin of $P$ (i.e. $\partial((P\setminus B^3) \times D^2)$), which is a homology 4-sphere.
-Therefore, it suffices for the proof of Theorem \ref{mainthm} to prove that for some family of these even symmetric unions the associated cobordisms are definite, and that we can guarantee the resulting manifold cannot admit an appropriate $\text{SU}(2)$ representation after capping it off.
+If we set $K = T_{3,5}$, then $\Sigma_2(S^3,K) = P$, the Poincar\'e homology sphere, which satisfies the necessary conditions for $\Sigma$ in Theorem \ref{thm:su2}.
+Moreover, the branched double cover of the spin of $K$ will be the spin of $P$ (i.e. $\partial((P\setminus B^3) \times D^2)$ = $(P\setminus B^3) \times S^1 \cup S^2 \times D^2$), which is a homology 4-sphere by Mayer-Vietoris.
+Therefore, it suffices for the proof of Theorem \ref{mainthm} to prove that for some family of even symmetric unions with base knot $T_{3,5}$ the associated cobordisms are definite, and that we can guarantee the resulting manifold cannot admit an appropriate $\text{SU}(2)$ representation after capping it off.